++dejs:format

 Object as frond

-function is a wet gate that takes a list of pairs of keys and fist
+The +of function is a wet gate that takes a list of pairs of keys and fists and produces a new gate that takes json.

 Accepts

-, and is the sample of the wet gate.
-A pole
+wer is a (pole [cord fist]), and is the sample of the wet gate.
+A pole is a faceless list.

 Produces

-is the type produced by the matching fist
+A [@t [type]] where [type] is the type produced by the matching fist.

 Source